YangLiuLab/AIM/README.md

 The details are presented in our paper entitled "Towards drift-free high-throughput nanoscopy through adaptive intersection maximization".

-## Example files
-We provide 4 main MATLAB codes as example to demonstrate how to use AIM. example_ExperimentalData.m: This code performs drift correction with AIM on 2D or 3D localization coordinates of experimental data. example_code_2D.m: This code compares the performance of drift correction for AIM, RCC and DME using 2D localization coordinates of experimental data of DNA origami or simulated data. example_code_3D.m: This code compares the performance of drift correction for AIM, RCC and DME using 3D localization coordinates of experimental data of simulated data or or experimental data of microtubules. example_code_FigureS1.m: This code is used to reproduce Supplementary Figure S1, which shows drift tracking precision under a wide range of image sizes from 128×128 pixels to 2048×2048 pixels.

 All the codes under \DME_RCC are from https://github.com/qnano/drift-estimation published in Jelmer Cnossen, Tao Ju Cui, Chirlmin Joo, and Carlas Smith, "Drift correction in localization microscopy using entropy minimization," Opt.
 Express 29, 27961-27974 (2021).

 ## Hardware requirement: